imapex/imapex101/module1/Module 1 README.md

 # Basic Linux Tools

+> See, you not only have to be a good coder to create a system like Linux, you have to be a sneaky bastard too. -Linus Torvalds

+> Linux has never been about quality.
+There are so many parts of the system that are just these cheap little hacks, and it happens to run. -Theo de Raadt

 Some of the most difficult parts of developing are often less about coding, and more about operational tasks.
 But sense the big theme in development these days is **Dev_Ops_** we can't get away from those tasks.

 Scripting has long been the swiss army knife for operations, and it continues to be valuable today.
 There are several common Linux utilities that having a basic fundamental knowledge of will help you greatly as you work to develop and package your applications for others to use.